paperless-ngx/paperless-ngx/docs/configuration.rst

 $PATH), then you'll need to specify the literal path for that program.

 PAPERLESS_CONVERT_BINARY=<path>
-    Defaults to "/usr/bin/convert".
+    Defaults to "convert".

 PAPERLESS_GS_BINARY=<path>
-    Defaults to "/usr/bin/gs".
+    Defaults to "gs".

 .. _configuration-docker: